m-clark/lazerhawk/README.md

 ## Package description

 This package has a few miscellaneous functions useful to me, and which might be useful to others.
-It will be added to over time, and likely will have functions from all over the place as far as utility is concerned.
-Nothing extraordinarily unique is here at present, more or less tweaks/variations of available R functions that do almost what I want, but not quite.
+Nothing extraordinarily unique is here, more or less tweaks/variations of available R functions that do almost what I want, but not quite.
 Also, I wanted to learn more about building packages, and this was my first foray into that world.
 The package itself is not on CRAN but would pass CRAN checks.
 Feel free to note issues if you use it.

-It is currently undergoing quite a bit of change and many functions are deprecated, as they have been moved to [tidyext](https://github.com/m-clark/tidyext) and [visibly](https://github.com/m-clark/visibly).
+This tended to serve as a staging ground for functions that eventually move to their own package.
+Many have been moved to [tidyext](https://github.com/m-clark/tidyext) and [visibly](https://github.com/m-clark/visibly), and others.
 This package will be more of a grab-bag of odds and ends that don’t seem to fit elsewhere.

 I was listening to [Lazerhawk](http://lazerhawk.bandcamp.com/album/redline) at one point